dpinela/mmm/README.md

 installation; see the [official guide][guide] for instructions on how to do this on Windows, or the [source installation instructions][srcguide] for other operating systems.

-Once generated, extract the .archipelago file from the archive that is placed in the `output` directory, and launch Isthmus from the command line like this:
+Once generated, note the name of the output zip file, and launch Isthmus from the command line like this:

-    isthmus -apfile /path/to/apfile.archipelago -mwroom eggu -savefile savefile.isthmus
+    isthmus -apfile /path/to/archipelago/output/AP_NNNNNNNNNNNNNNN.zip -mwroom eggu -savefile savefile.isthmus

 If you don't have the `isthmus` executable in your PATH, you will need to navigate to the directory where you put it first, and also invoke it as `./isthmus` if not on Windows.
 Make sure to replace